Blog Post View

 “IP geolocation offers valuable insights into a user's physical location, it’s essential to consider the broader context when evaluating the legitimacy of a transaction.
 A transaction from an unfamiliar location is not always indicative of fraud; additional factors such as device fingerprinting or purchase history may suggest that the transaction is legitimate”, explains Sabas Lin, CTO of Knowee.

 For example, if a user frequently travels and makes purchases from different locations, geolocation-based flags may not always be reliable.
-In this case, holistic monitoring of user behavior can help businesses make more informed decisions by analyzing factors such as the user’s typical purchasing patterns or devices used.
+In this case, holistic user behavior monitoring can help businesses make more informed decisions by analyzing factors such as the user’s typical purchasing patterns or devices used.
 This comprehensive approach minimizes false positives and enhances the customer experience.

 D. Be Transparent About Data Usage